bsukhodoev/fizzbuzz-demo/Readme.md

 ## How to run

-Application build on Spring Boot and can be started locally by the following command (on Linux or Mac):
+Application build on Spring Boot 2 and can be started locally by the following command (on Linux or Mac):

     ./mvnw spring-boot:run

+Web page to play this game should be here: [http://localhost:8080/]

 Go to the [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) to find out REST API documentation and try example.

 ## How to build